mbruchet/SunScape/README.md

 This typically involves configuring the external login callback path in your application to process the sign-in response.

 By following these steps, you'll have configured Google authentication for your application, allowing users to sign in with their Google accounts seamlessly.

+### Authenticate with Two factor
+Two-factor authentication (2FA) with Authenticator application enhances security by requiring two types of identity proofs from the user before granting access to a resource.
+Here are the key steps and principles:

+- Installation and Setup: Users install Authenticator application on their mobile device.
+When setting up an account for 2FA, the service generates a QR code that the user scans with the app.
+This process links the user's account to Authenticator application.
+- Code Generation: Authenticator application uses a Time-based One-Time Password (TOTP) algorithm to generate 6 to 8-digit security codes that change every 30 seconds.
+- Authentication: When logging into a service protected by 2FA, the user enters their username and password (first factor) and then the code currently displayed by Authenticator application (second factor).
+Only the correct combination of both allows access.
+- Enhanced Security: Even if an attacker obtains the password, it's nearly impossible for them to access the account without the second factor generated on the user's device.
+- Backup and Recovery: It's crucial to backup the recovery codes provided during the 2FA setup to avoid losing access to accounts if the mobile device is lost or inoperable.

+#### Priority Actions:

+1. Activate 2FA with Authenticator application for all critical accounts, especially emails, cloud platforms, and management systems.
+2. Educate teams on the importance of 2FA and security best practices.
+3. Establish access management and recovery protocols to minimize the risks of access loss.
+4. By adopting Authenticator application as a 2FA solution, you add an essential layer of security, thereby protecting sensitive data and critical infrastructures from unauthorized access